-Even if you take good care of your sunglasses, you’ll probably end up with a scratch or two on your lenses eventually.
-Sunglasses get bumped around, they get jostled in your bag or backpack, and sometimes they even get dropped.
-But don’t despair.
-There are several ways to minimize the scratches so you can continue to wear your favorite shades.
-Learn how to take care of your sunglasses as well as how to clean sunglasses.
+Even if you generally take good care of your sunglasses, you’ll probably end up with a scratch or two on your lenses just through regular wear and tear.
+After all, sunglasses get bumped around, they get jostled in your bag or backpack, and sometimes they even get dropped.

 Did you know that brass or silver polish can help you to minimize the scratches on your lenses?
-Here’s how to do it.
+Here’s how.

-Squeeze a dab of the polish onto a clean cotton ball, and gently rub the polish onto your lens.
-Don’t use so much that a greasy film remains on your lenses, but continue to rub until the scratches are less visible.
+Squeeze a dab of the polish onto a clean cotton ball, and gently rub the polish onto your lenses.
+Don’t use so much that a greasy film remains behind, but continue to rub until the scratches are less visible.
 Remove the polish with a clean, lint-free cloth.

-If you can still see the scratches on your lenses, repeat the process.
+If you can still see the scratches on your lenses after one attempt, repeat the process.

-Not everyone has brass or silver polish lying around, but just about everybody has baking soda in the kitchen.
+Not everyone has brass or silver polish lying around, but just about everybody has baking soda in their kitchen.

 Rinse the paste off your lenses with cool water.
 Then dry your lenses with a lint-free cloth and inspect to see if the scratches are still visible.
 If they are, repeat the process.

-Car wax works under the same principles of furniture polish spray, but it’s harder, so you won’t have to apply it as often.
+Car wax works under the same principles as furniture polish spray, but it’s harder, so you won’t have to apply it as often.

 Not every type of toothpaste is good for rubbing on your sunglasses, so before you start smearing the stuff around on the lenses of your favorite shades, make sure your toothpaste has the following attributes:

-Until now, all of the tips listed above are temporary fixes.
+All of the tips listed above are temporary fixes.
 They fill in the scratches, but they don’t really make them disappear.
-Sandpaper, however, can permanently remove your scratches, but this method is a lot of work, and it makes some people nervous.
+Sandpaper, however, can permanently remove scratches from your lenses, but this method is a lot of work, and it understandably makes some people nervous.
 Here’s how it works.

-Using sandpaper, grind the lens down to the depth of the scratch, and then use a buffing wheel to restore the lens’ former shine.
-If your lenses have coatings such as anti-glare, hydrophobic, or UV protection, however, you should avoid this method.
-Sandpaper will destroy these coatings.
+Using sandpaper, grind the lens down to the depth of the scratch, then use a buffing wheel to restore the lens’ former shine.
+Keep in mind that if your lenses have coatings such as anti-glare, hydrophobic, or UV protection, you should avoid this method, as sandpaper will destroy these coatings.

-If none of the above methods can handle the scratches on your lenses, consider replacing just the lenses.
+If none of the above methods can handle the scratches on your lenses, you should likely consider replacing just the lenses.
 This is a good option if your frames are still in good shape.
 You can keep your favorite sunglasses and continue to wear them for many seasons.

 If you’ve never bought sunglasses online before, give us a try!
-Check out our pop up shops!
 Here at Tabulae, we offer many popular sunglasses styles, and our customer service is second to none.
-Contact us if you have any questions.
-We look forward to helping you find your favorite sunglasses ever.
+Contact us or check out our pop up shops if you have any questions.
+We look forward to helping you find your favorite sunglasses ever!